ngrislain/bankscraper/NOTE.md

 # How to start with bankscraper

+Don't forget to install the requirements (see `requirements.txt`)

-run `python setup install societegenerale` to be able to use the SG plugin
+Run `python setup install societegenerale` to be able to use the SG plugin

-run `python set_env.py` to set your credentials in the keyring
+Run `python set_env.py` to set your credentials in the keyring